marialee222/eyes/README.md

 Updates made to enhance user experience and functionality:
  - a pupil inside each eye (HTML)
  - box shadow for depth for the eye (CSS)
+ - adjusted height of the eyes and pupils to simulate blinking
- - customization options for users to customize eye colors, background colors, and other visual elements.
+ - customization options for users to customize eye colors, background colors (JS)

 ## How to Run
 To run the Eyes exercise on your machine, follow these steps: